Hello! If you are looking for the safe products and essential oils I recommend, you can find them here.

 The need to be aware was put to the test again when our son was a little over a year old.
 He started exhibiting some sudden emotional and physical symptoms that really alarmed me.
 He went from a happy baby to a sad temper tantrum baby and had some noticeable digestive upsets.
 It broke my heart to see him suffering.

 Even though we thought we were feeding him well, I spoke to his wonderful doctor about a potential connection to food just in case.
 I was met with the same puzzled look I had seen in the eyes of past doctors when I mentioned weird symptoms.

 I knew I was going to have to be my son’s wellness advocate and began my detective work.
 I started very diligently reading books, studying labels and eliminating anything from his diet that seemed to stir up symptoms.
 Even if it was something I thought was “natural” like cow’s milk or a healthy whole grain bread!
 As I altered his diet, I saw night and day results.

-We stopped all cow’s milk and any form of it (like casein, which can be found in a list of ingredients even in foods labeled as healthy such as whole wheat bread).
+We stopped all cow’s milk and any form of it (like casein and whey, which can be found in a list of ingredients even in foods labeled as healthy such as whole wheat bread).
 When he started preschool, I banned him from receiving any sugary fruit snacks, cheddar fish crackers or anything that contained milk, soy, preservatives or artificial coloring.
 It wasn’t easy!